kubernetes/website/content/en/docs/tasks/administer-cluster/kubelet-in-userns.md

 This technique is also known as _rootless mode_.

 {{< note >}}
-This document describes how to run Kubernetes Node components (and hence pods) a non-root user.
+This document describes how to run Kubernetes Node components (and hence pods) as a non-root user.

 If you are just looking for how to run a pod as a non-root user, see [SecurityContext](/docs/tasks/configure-pod-container/security-context/).
 {{< /note >}}